Nightshade23x/Rock-Paper-Scissors-AI-Lab/Documents/User Guide.md

 **How to read model statistics:**

-Each win gives the model a +1,a loss gives -1 and a draw gives 0.So the array that will be visible once you quit the game is the win loss statistics for each model in the last 5 rounds.
+Each win gives the model a +1,a loss gives -1 and a draw gives 0.
+When the game is quit, the score arrays printed in the terminal represent each model's performance over the last five rounds.

 **Ending the game:**